Collaboration. Creation. Inspiration.

 Diaz-Matos launched Bonfire Collective as a way to bring all her favorite creative forces under one roof.
 Some have a background in running a music label, others come from the music-making side of the table.
 But one thing they all have in common is a passion for collaboration and connecting the right talent with a project.
 With a pool of talent, Bonfire Collective is able to provide full service music supervision for a multitude of industries.

 Sarah Bromberg, has always been a champion for the artist.
 She started as the general manager of the independent labels Defend Music & God Within Recordings and witnessed first-hand the trials and tribulations of a small label struggling in a world of declining CD sales and illegal digital downloads.
 When she noticed that the one bright spot was in licensing, Sarah made the leap over to music supervision.
 She started as Associate Director of music and talent at Creative License where she worked on Walmart, Subaru, Budweiser and handled several Super Bowl commercials.
-This lead to work in TV and film, including the second season of NBC's Smash, Pitch Perfect 2, The Inevitable Defeat of Mister and Pete, The Affair and more.
+This lead to work in TV and film, including the second season of NBC's Smash, Pitch Perfect 2, Youth in Oregon, The Affair, The Get Down and more.

 Most recently Sarah music supervised the documentary film Crime + Punishment and the HBO show Lenny both of which premiered at the 2018 Sundance Film Festival.
 She is also a professor at Loyola University, teaching a new generation the field of music supervision.